Enhance Workplace Safety with the Diploma in Back Safety

 This course is designed for participants working in environments where physical tasks, manual handling, or prolonged sitting and standing are part of daily routines.
 It is ideal for individuals who aim to prevent back injuries in themselves and others, while supporting a culture of health and safety in the workplace.

-- Supervisors and team leaders responsible for workplace safety and injury prevention
+- Supervisors & Safety Officers: Professionals responsible for ensuring workplace safety and ergonomics.

 The course provides essential knowledge and practical strategies to help participants reduce the risk of back injuries and promote safe, sustainable working habits across a wide range of sectors.